ktptran/ktptran-aws-quick-starts/serverless-crud-api/README.md

 # Serverless CRUD API
 This quick start deploys a [CRUD API](https://rapidapi.com/blog/api-glossary/crud/) where you can create, read, update, delete, and list objects stored in a todos table.
 DynamoDB is used to store the data through AWS.

 This service has a src directory for all the CRUD API functions deployed through Lambda.
 For each operation exactly one file exists e.g. `src/update.py`.
 In each of these files, the function validates the input and sends back a response based on the request.

-This quick start is based on serverless framework's REST API [Serverless REST API with DynamoDB Tutorial](https://github.com/serverless/examples/tree/master/aws-python-rest-api-with-dynamodb).
+This quick start is based on serverless framework's [Serverless REST API with DynamoDB Tutorial](https://github.com/serverless/examples/tree/master/aws-python-rest-api-with-dynamodb).

 ## AWS Services